Jack Buck

-John Francis "Jack" Buck (August 21, 1924 – June 18, 2002) was an American sportscaster, best known for his work announcing Major League Baseball games of the St. Louis Cardinals.
-His play-by-play work earned him recognition from numerous halls of fame (Baseball, Pro Football, and Radio).
+John Francis Buck (August 21, 1924 – June 18, 2002) was an American sportscaster, best known for his work announcing Major League Baseball games of the St. Louis Cardinals.
+His play-by-play work earned him recognition (or induction in some cases) from numerous halls of fame (Baseball, Pro Football, and Radio).
 He has also been inducted as a member of the St. Louis Cardinals Hall of Fame Museum.
+He was the father of ESPN sportscaster Joe Buck.